Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ...
     ```

-4. Modify the Docker Compose file (`PROJECT_ROOT_PATH/docker/docker-compose.yml`) to change the dependency of ACS container from the PostgreSQL container to the MySQL container:
+4. Modify the Docker Compose file (`PROJECT_ROOT_PATH/docker/docker-compose.yml`) to change the dependency of Content Services container from the PostgreSQL container to the MySQL container:

     ```text
     version: '3.4'